machaao/machaao-samples/index.rst

    How it Works? - MessengerX.io

-When a person sends a message to your bot through MessengerX SDKs integrated inside publisher or partner app(s), the following should happen.
+When a person sends a message to your bot through MessengerX SDKs integrated inside publisher or partner app(s).

+The following set of events sequence should happen when a message is received destined for you bot.

-* Our servers would route the incoming messages to the configured Webhook URL, where your messaging app is hosted.
+* Our servers would route the incoming messages to Your Webhook or CHAT BOT URL, where your messaging app or chatbot is hosted.

-* Using the Send Message API, the mini app or the chat bot can respond to the person on the Partner App.
+* Using the Send Message API, the mini app or the chat bot can then respond to the person directly on the Partner App via our Platform APIs

 As Darren Yau - Our lead chat bot developer puts it aptly, “If you already have a Facebook Messenger based chatbot you can seamlessly launch